 Learning Support Team

-Our Learning Support Team includes our Reading Support Team and Learning Mentor who work across the school to support our young pupils achieve their potential.
+Our Learning Support Team includes our Learning Mentors and Reading Support Team.
+They work across the school to support our young pupils achieve their potential.

 Reading Support team

-Our Dedicated Reading Support Team is staffed by Mrs. Abernethy and our school Librarian Miss.
-Dennis.
+Our Dedicated Reading Support is Mrs. Abernethy and supported by Miss Eccles.

 At West Kirby School and College we are passionate about supporting our pupils in being able to read.
 Our reading lead teachers work closely with the English teachers, librarian and form teachers to support all pupils at West Kirby School and College.
 They oversee the reading curriculum, reading assessments and pupil progression, promote a love of reading and able provide literacy interventions for pupils.